User Guide (Latest)

 Please look here for the list of supported CUDA versions.

-Please see Hardware Requirements section for the list of GPUs that the RAPIDS Accelerator has been tested on.
-It is possible to run the plugin on GeForce desktop hardware with Volta or better architectures.
-GeForce hardware does not support CUDA forward compatibility, and will need CUDA 11.5 installed.
+Refer to Hardware Requirements section for the list of GPUs that the RAPIDS Accelerator has been tested on.
+It’s possible to run the plugin on GeForce desktop hardware with Volta or better architectures.
+GeForce hardware doesn’t support CUDA forward compatibility, and will need CUDA 11.5 installed.
 If not, the following error will be displayed:

 Copy